Vehicle Security Hints & Tips

 Did you know?

-A vehicle is stolen every 6 minutes* with a large volume of vehicles never recovered.
+112,000 vehicle thefts reported last year meaning a vehicle is stolen every 5 minutes.
+That’s a rise of almost 50% in the last 5 years* with a large volume of vehicles never recovered.

-* Police recorded crime and Crime Survey England & Wales for year ending March 2017
+* Office for National Statistics data for 2017 and 2018 / Police recorded crime and Crime Survey England & Wales

-Car theft practices changed to overcome latest vehicle technology & vehicle security.
+Car theft practices have radically changed to overcome latest vehicle technology & vehicle security.

 Organised vehicle theft – organisations common in the UK.